-Application forms for the GP card can be obtained from the Local Health Office or downloaded from the Health Service Executive website (PDF).
+It is possible to register an application online.
+Alternatively, application forms for the GP card can be obtained from the Local Health Office, downloaded from the Health Service Executive website (PDF).

 It is usual for full entitlement for the medical card to be assessed at the same time as applying for a GP visit card.
 Completed application forms should be returned to the Local Health Office.

 Looking for an international business opportunity?
 Why not run an AngloINFO site?